discordjs/guide/guide/interactions/modals.md

 The custom id is a developer-defined string of up to 100 characters.
 :::

-As you can see we, construct the modal and assign it a custom id and a title.
+As you can see, we construct the modal and assign it a custom id and a title.
 Once our modal is constructed, we send it as a response to the interaction via `#showModal`.

 We're still missing one step - adding inputs.
 Adding inputs is similar to adding components to messages.